 Why H&R Block was willing to sell

-Compuserve was the undisputed market leader in the 1980s.
-In 1990, it had 600,000 subscribers.
+Compuserve was the undisputed market leader in the United States in the 1980s.
+In 1990, its information service had 600,000 subscribers.
 Prodigy, backed by IBM and Sears, came along in the late 1980s with a graphical user interface that made it easy to use.
 H&R Block held off the challenge from Prodigy the way it held off challenges from AT&T and General Electric.
 But it was AOL releasing its eponymous product in 1991 that knocked Compuserve off its throne.
 With a lower price and more people to talk to, Compuserve was going to have a hard time competing.
 Indeed it did.
 By 1997, AOL had 8 million subscribers to Compuserve’s 5 million, and Compuserve lost money in 1997.

 Selling out in 1998 made sense.
 Compuserve originally cost $20 million, so $1.2 billion was a good return on investment on something it had owned and profited from for 18 years.
 Turning the business around was unlikely.
 In 1998, few people had cable or DSL modems, but it was no secret in 1998 that the future of telecommunications was going to be Internet access through broadband, and that dial-up online services would seem quaint.
 It was a good ride, but any competent analyst in 1997 would have said the ride was about over.
 AOL in 1998 was a juggernaut.
 It was clear this business model was fading, and the investment it was going to take to unseat AOL wouldn’t be worth it.

 What happened to Compuserve under AOL